 We used to build.

 Not incrementally.
 Not cautiously.
 But boldly and with conviction.
 That ambition has faded and with it, our muscle to build has atrophied.
-The generation who knew how is aging out, and no one is stepping in.
-We're not even maintaining the status quo, let alone challenging it.
 We're slipping into a future defined by scarcity, decay, and lowered expectations.
 This is unacceptable.

 When SpaceX reduced launch costs tenfold, it didn't just make existing missions cheaper; it created entirely new possibilities.
 Infrastructure will follow the same trajectory.
 As costs plummet, demand will explode.
 Projects previously dismissed as impossible will become ubiquitous.